The Complete Blood Count (CBC): A Comprehensive Guide

 - High WBC Count: indicates infection, inflammation, stress, leukemia, or immune system disorders.

-- Low WBC Count: This can be due to viral infections, bone marrow disorders, autoimmune diseases, or the side effects of medications like chemotherapy.
+- Low WBC Count: This can be due to several reasons.
+Viral infections are one possible cause.
+Bone marrow disorders and autoimmune diseases can also lead to low WBC count.
+Additionally, the side effects of medications like chemotherapy may contribute.

 3. Platelets (Thrombocytes)